98 Percent of Neumann Nursing Grads Pass National RN Exam - NewsBreak

 Qlik CEO Mike Capone Recognized as Most Admired CEO of 2022 By Philadelphia Business Journal

-The Philadelphia Business Journal has declared this year’s honorees for the 2022 Most Admired CEO Awards, a class of 26 individuals from 25 companies, including a Lifetime Achievement Award winner.
+Mike Capone.Photo byQlik.
+The Philadelphia Business Journal has declared this years honorees for the 2022 Most Admired CEO Awards, a class of 26 individuals from 25 companies, including a Lifetime Achievement Award winner.
 CEO Mike Capone of King of Prussia-based Qlik was among those recognized, writes Lisa Dukart.
-Capone was named CEO...

 Followers